Minatour123/TryHackMe_Writeups/WriteUp_aratus.md

 uid=1001(theodore) gid=1001(theodore) groups=1001(theodore) context=unconfined_u:unconfined_r:unconfined_t:s0-s0:c0.c1023
 ```

-So we try sudo -l to see if we can find anything.
+So we try sudo -l to see if we can find anything, or else we need to get to enumerating again.

 ```
 [theodore@aratus ~]$ sudo -l